Ridiculous-Innovations/AFNetworking/README.md

 ## Unit Tests

-AFNetworking includes a suite of unit tests within the Tests subdirectory.
+WBANetworking includes a suite of unit tests within the Tests subdirectory.
 In order to run the unit tests, you must install the testing dependencies via [CocoaPods](http://cocoapods.org/):

     $ cd Tests
     $ pod install